hashicorp/consul/website/source/docs/guides/servers.html.md

 ### Server Coordination

-To ensure Consul servers are joining the cluster properly, you should monitor the server coordiantion.
+To ensure Consul servers are joining the cluster properly, you should monitor the server coordination.
 The gossip protocol is used to properly discover all the nodes in the cluster.
 Once the node has joined, the existing cluster leader should log something like: